 I was in so much pain; I isolated myself from relationships, I started to question everything about myself and life

 Question after question, I was driven nuts.
 I couldn’t sleep.
 I couldn’t eat.

 Eventually, something inside me told me there was much more to life than just settling for a life of misery.

 I used my pain as a motivating factor to I turned it into hunger.
-I committed many days, and many years (over 15 to date) to personal growth and development.
+I committed many days, and many years (almost 20 to date) to personal growth and development.

 Social Dynamics, NLP, Hypnosis etc.